 Section 8272 of the Coast Guard Academy Improvement Act, part of the National Defense Authorization Act for FY 2021, requires the Secretary of Homeland Security to contract with the National Academy of Public Administration (the Academy) to conduct two discreet one-year studies focusing on the USCGA.
-The first is a study to enhance the cultural competency of the USCGA.
-Following the submission of that report, a second study will immediately commence focusing on USCGA admission processes, building on what was learned in the first study.
+The first study was an assessment of the cultural competency of the USCGA.
+Following the submission of that report, a second study immediately commenced focusing on USCGA admission processes, building on what was learned in the first study.

 The first Academy study included:

 Click the button below to view the Final Report.Final Report